tianjianzhou/BaySIR/README.md

 **Semiparametric Bayesian Inference for the Transmission Dynamics of COVID-19 with a State-Space Model**

 I am actively updating the package.
 Please visit again for the latest version!

+Link to manuscript: http://arxiv.org/abs/2006.05581

+## News
 [6/23] There has been a mistake so that the earlier version of this package does not implement the parallel tempering procedure (now fixed of course).
 Please install again for the updated version.

-Link to manuscript: http://arxiv.org/abs/2006.05581

 ## Installation